morrislaptop/looped/docs/mail.md

     Mail::to($request->user())->send(new OrderShipped($order));

-<a name="mail-and-local-development"></a>
 ## Mail & Local Development

 When developing an application that sends email, you probably don't want to actually send emails to live email addresses.
 Laravel provides several ways to "disable" the actual sending of emails during local development.

 #### Log Driver

 Instead of sending your emails, the `log` mail driver will write all email messages to your log files for inspection.
-For more information on configuring your application per environment, check out the [configuration documentation](/docs/{{version}}/configuration#environment-configuration).
+For more information on configuring your application per environment, check out the [configuration documentation](/configuration#environment-configuration).

 #### Universal To